 About Dr. Fontaine

 Dr. Fontaine is considered a leader in robotic (DaVinci) surgery and serves as the Program Director for the Robotic Surgery Fellowship at Moffitt Cancer Center in Tampa, Florida.
 He was rated the top thoracic disease doctor in the Tampa Bay Area in 2021, 2019 and 2018 by Tampa Magazine.Make an Appointment

-Benefits of Robotic Surgery
+Benefits of Robotic-Assisted Surgery

 Robotic-assisted surgery offers several benefits to patients, including shorter hospital stays, speedier recovery and fewer complications.

 Shorter Hospital Stay

 Reduced Blood Loss

 Lower Risk of Complications